 The next segment of our guide to Minecraft biomes will focus on the underwater locations.
 These biomes are a little difficult to explore because of the lack of oxygen underwater.
 They will all be extensions of the ocean biome that we learned about earlier.
 Making a boat in Minecraft might be the best way to explore them.
 Plus, since you can’t clearly see what’s in the ocean bed from the top, we have added a comparison image to give you a better view of these biomes and easily identify them.

 With a light greenish color at the top, this part of the ocean has a floor of sand blocks.
 You will notice seagrass growing over it.
 You can expect the same spawns as a general ocean in this biome too.
 What makes it stand out is the presence of coral reefs and sea pickles.
-It’s also worth noting that kelp can’t spawn into this area.
+It’s also worth noting that kelp can’t spawn in this area.

 16. Lukewarm Ocean